Qing-Lu/torch/Windows.md

 Download and unzip <http://www.netlib.org/lapack/lapack-3.6.1.tgz> (or newer).
 Note that the site provides a prebuilt version too, but it might be slower on your machine (also, for me, VS recognized the prebuilt 64-bit lib as 32-bit).

-If you are building 32-bit libraries, then open MSYS.
-For 64-bit libraries, open the MSYS2 MinGW-w64 Shell (make sure that the command prompt shows the text `MINGW64`).
+If you are building 64-bit libraries, then open the [MSYS2](#msys2) MinGW-w64 Win64 Shell.
+For 32-bit libraries, open the [MSYS2](#msys2) MinGW-w64 Win32 Shell.
+Make sure that the command prompt indicates the correct toolchain, either `MINGW64` or `MINGW32`.
 Cd into the extracted package, then:

     mkdir build
     cd build